Nobody Does Bella Better than Kristen

 Catherine Hardwicke casually visited Kristen on the set of "Adventureland" (2009), another typical Stewart project in which she played a key supporting role (and ultimately received good notices).
 After an informal screen test of Stewart, Hardwicke decided that Kristen was perfect for the part of Bella Swan, the main character in the "Twilight" books.
 Just like that, Kristen Stewart's life had changed forever.

 Stewart was cast opposite Robert Pattinson, who played the vampire Edward Cullen who seduced Bella Swan into the vampire community.
 Filming began in February 2008 and lasted for about three months.
 The studio kept things quiet, and there was a lot of speculation about who would play Bella.

-Thus, Kristen did not receive an exceptional amount of attention until, on November 16, 2007, Summit Entertainment announced that Stewart would play main character Isabella "Bella" Swan.
-The film opened shortly afterwards, on November 21, 2008.
+Thus, Kristen did not receive an exceptional amount of attention until, on November 16, 2007, Summit Entertainment announced that Stewart would play the main character Isabella "Bella" Swan.
+The film opened shortly afterward, on November 21, 2008.

 As anyone familiar with the book series could expect, "Twilight" was a huge success.
 Kristen expertly played a naive young girl experiencing a gradual descent into a bizarre, but romantic, eternal underworld.